hnhx/librex/README.md

 + Ad free
 + JavaScript free
 + Cookie free
++ Torrent results
++ Supports special queries (e.g.: 1 btc to usd , what does xyz mean etc.)
 + Tracking snippets from URLs are removed
 + Image results are converted to base64 to prevent clients from connecting to Google servers
 + Supports both POST and GET requests
 + YouTube results are converted into a privacy friendly Invidious instance
-+ Easy to use JSON API
++ Easy to use JSON API for developers
 + No 3rd party libs are used
 + Easy to setup